colinwilson/lotusdocs.dev/content/docs/guides/features/feedback-widget.md

 ### Form Feedback Options

-An array of options for each feedback form.
-The first item in each nested array sets the name of the feedback option/rating.
-The second item sets the description of that feedback option/rating.
+A nested array of options for each feedback form.
+The first string in each nested array sets the name of the feedback option/rating.
+The second string sets the description of that feedback option/rating.

+- **`positiveForm`** - A nested array consisting of a positive rating name and description (optional) for each feedback radio option e.g. `[["Accurate", "Accurately describes the feature or option."]]`.

+- **`negativeForm`** - A nested array consisting of a negative rating name and description (optional) for each feedback radio option e.g. `[["Code sample errors", "One or more code samples are incorrect."]]`.

 So `["Solved my problem", "Helped me resolve an issue."]` results in:

 ![Feedback Form Option](https://res.cloudinary.com/lotuslabs/image/upload/v1692328347/Lotus%20Docs/images/lotusdocs_feedback_form_option_selected_ppf1hb.webp)

 The feedback option name, `Solved my problem` is sent as an [event parameter](https://developers.google.com/analytics/devguides/collection/ga4/event-parameters?client_type=gtag) value of a key named `rating` and any text entered in the text area is sent as a value of a key named `message`.

-- **`positiveForm`** - A nested array consisting of positive feedback rating names and their optional descriptions e.g. `["Accurate", "Accurately describes the feature or option."]`.(**default**)

-- **`negativeForm`** - A nested array consisting of negative feedback rating names and their optional descriptions e.g. `["Code sample errors", "One or more code samples are incorrect."]`.(**default**)